LandSandBoat/lsb-wiki/Server-installation---setup-[Raspberry-pi-3b-4,-Raspbian-OS].md

 nano settings.lua
 ```

-If you ever get an error that prevents users from logging in that says "The client has been updated, plus log out and update your client through play online" or anything very similar to this, you'll need to edit version.info:
+If you ever get an error that prevents users from logging in that says "The client has been updated, please log out and update your client through play online" or anything very similar to this, you'll need to edit version.info:
 ```
 cd ../..
 nano version.info
 ```
 In this file, you can chenge the server version itself (make it match the intended client version, which you can find by logging into your client and typing /ver in chat).
 You can also change the VER_LOCK: option to either not care at all(0) or allow clients that match the server version, and newer versions, to connect (2).
-Note an either case, if the user's client version does not match the version in this file, the player will be presented with a message that says "This server does not support this client."
+Note in either case, if the user's client version does not match the version in this file, the player will be presented with a message that says "This server does not support this client."
 Most of the time, this is nothing to worry about, but if there is a version that has major differences, players may receive weird functionality or even crashes caused by incorrect data being sent between the server and the client.
 It is recommended that your players use a client version that is as close to your server version as possible.

 ## Running your server

 Now for running the server, we have a couple of options.
-If your running xwindows (desktop ui like Windows) you can double click the 3 server files topaz_connect, topaz_game, and topaz_search.
+If you're running xwindows (desktop ui like Windows) you can double click the 3 server files topaz_connect, topaz_game, and topaz_search.
 You will get presented with a prompt asking you how you want to run them, pick Execute in terminal or they will run in the background.
 By default, they will not have a file extension (this is completely normal if you're not used to Linux).

 Or you can try this: